 Click "Convert"button to convert Nikon D7000 MOV files to FCP friendly files.
 Once the conversion is finished, you can click "Open"button to get the output files effortlessly.
-Now you have got it right, feel free to import and edit converted D7000 .mov footage in Final Cut Pro or Final Cut Express.
+Now you have got it right, feel free to import and edit converted D7000 MOV footage in Final Cut Pro.

-Additional editing features of the Pavtube Nikon to FCP Video Converter:
+Additional editing features of this Nikon MOV to FCP Video Converter:

 1. Combine files together - check the files to be merged in file list and check "Merge into one"box beside "Settings"button.

 2. Deinterlace - click "Editor", switch to "Effect"tab, find "Deinterlacing"box, and check it to eliminate interlacing lines.

 3. Thumbnail - click "Snapshoot"button when previewing the video.
 Click "Option"to set the image format of screenshots.

 4. Trim a section of the movie - click "Editor", switch to "Trim"tab, and input time point in start and end box.

 - Best Workflow of Canon 5D Mark IV 4K MOV with FCP X

 - Convert 1080p MTS Videos to Windows Movie Maker

 - Convert Panasonic MXF Footages to FCP as ProRes for Editing